rackerlabs/docs-cloud-dns/rst/dev-guide/api-operations/methods/post-clone-domain-v1.0-account-domains-domainid-clone.rst

 Creates a specified domain ( ``example2.com`` ) by cloning a domain with id domainId.
 All options except cloneName assume a default value of ``true``.

 .. note::
-   This call returns an asynchronous response, as described in `Synchronous and Asynchronous Responses <http://docs.rackspace.com/cdns/api/v1.0/cdns-devguide/content/sync_asynch_responses.html>`__.
+   This call returns an asynchronous response, as described in :rax-devdocs:`Synchronous and asynchronous responses
+   <cloud-dns/v1/developer-guide/#document-general-api-info/synchronous-and-asynchronous-responses>`
    The AsyncResponse returned will be similar to that returned for Create domain but with the request element absent because the clone request has no body.